Our Team

 Denae Reed, PA-C

-Compliance Manager
+HR and Compliance Manager

 Denae Reed, PA-C

-Compliance Manager
+HR and Compliance Manager

 Denae Reed has been a Physician Assistant for 18 years with a focus in Emergency Medicine and Forensic Examinations for Sexual Assault Victims.
 For the past 15 years, she has worked at Alameda Health System, Highland Hospital in Oakland, California.
 Her other areas of clinical practice have included Women’s Health, Adolescent, and Geriatric Care in the Bay Area.
 Mrs. Reed graduated from the 32nd PA Class at Charles R. Drew University of Medicine & Science in Los Angeles, after receiving her B.S. in Health Science with a Minor in Human Biology from CSU, Hayward.